Shikara Movie Review: Vidhu Vinod Chopra's Love Letter To Kashmir Contains Some Heartfelt Moments

 Popcorn Interval: Interval

-Iconic Moment: One of the best moments in the scene arrives in the midst of the end credits where a scene features a bunch of kids staring at Shiv Kumar.
+Iconic Moment: One of the best moments in the film arrives in the midst of the end credits where a scene features a bunch of kids staring at Shiv Kumar.
 On being asked the reason, one of the kids naively quips that they have never seen a Kashmiri Pandit before.

 Plot